farihaferdous-sudo/3D-Castle-Defense/README.md

 Defend your castle from enemies

 Core Gameplay
 Player movement & shooting – Move around castle, shoot bullets.
+Controlled by the player (A/D for left-right rotation, W/S for up-down).
+The left mouse fires bullets from the gun tip.

 Enemy waves – Spawn enemies in groups moving toward the castle.

 Castle walls with HP – Enemies damage the wall if they reach it.
+HP will be decreased by 10 with each collision.

 Defeat condition – lose when HP = 0.